devnich/python-programming/README.md

 ## Use list slicing notation to get subsets of the data frame

 1. Select multiple columns or rows using `.loc` and a named slice.
-This generalizes the concept of a slice to include labeled indexes:
+This generalizes the concept of a slice to include labeled indexes.

     ``` python
     # This returns a DataFrame